What is a HUB?

 The Comptroller of Public Accounts’ Statewide Historically Underutilized Business (HUB) Program states a HUB:

-- is at least 51% owned by an Asian Pacific American, Black American, Hispanic American, Native American, and/or American woman;
+- is at least 51% owned by an Asian Pacific American, Black American, Hispanic American, Native American, American Woman and/or Service Disabled Veteran;

 - is a for-profit entity that has not exceeded the size standards prescribed by 34 TAC §20.23;